enigma-io/s3plz/README.md

 `s3plz` will attempt to format your filepath for you given arbitary `**kwargs` passed to any method.
-You also have access to utility values accessed by the "@" operator.
+You also have access to UTC time via the "@" operator.

 These include: